 2 - Now apply a new Framing effect as the last effect of the stack (on top of it).
 Set the Framing->ResultSize to LiveOutput and adjust all the parameters that you want until you get a correct visualization in the reference display.

 Note: While adjusting the Framing parameters, it is also recommended to activate the VisualEditor->LiveRes button.
 It will provide additional visual references in the Visual Editor by overlaying the live video frame on top of the render format.

-Please note that at this point the framing effect will have disappeared from the Timeline, but you still have it in the said folder for future access.
+Please note that at this point the selected effect stack will have disappeared from the Timeline, as it has been moved to the said folder.
+You can still get it from there if you need to modify it in the future.
 Also notice that the VisualEditor->FXPresets button have been activated automatically ( which is what is giving you access to the FX Presets panel containing that folder ).

 4 - Now go to the VisualEditor->DisplayFilters table, in the left column select the new display filter that you have created in the previous step and activate the "Live" button for it.
 You can switch this button On and Off to appreciate what it does.
 It should be affecting the live video output as expected, but it will not affect the render path at all.